Le lien vers cette page a été envoyé avec succès aux destinataires.

 There is no aggravating circumstance

-The penalties are increased according to the severity of the damage caused to the victim.
+The penalties shall be increased according to the severity of the damage caused to the victim:

 There are one or more aggravating circumstances